ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 #### `getValidatorConfigurationSchema()`

 In addition to normal settings, the field type should provide schema settings for its validation process.
 The schema describes what kind of validation can be performed by the field type and which settings the user can specify to these validation methods.
 For example, the `ezstring` type can validate minimum and maximum length of the string.
 It therefore provides a schema to indicate to the user that they might specify the corresponding restrictions, when creating a `FieldDefinition` with this type.
-The schema does not underlie any regulations, except for that it must be serializable.
+The schema doesn't underlie any regulations, except for that it must be serializable.

 #### `validateFieldSettings()`